Jason Wyngarde / Mastermind (father),

 A while went by and, when the X-Men temporarily split up, some of them ended up in San Francisco, where they were immediately caught in the sway of Martinique’s illusion.
 Emma Frost and Cyclops soon realized something was up with their missing friends and came to investigate but Emma’s telepathy blocked the illusion.
 When Emma tried to pinpoint the cause of the illusion, Martinique felt her but the intrusion triggered something and her memories started coming back to her.
 With her more villainous side starting to seep through, she sent a cadre of cops to kill the two X-Men.
 When they failed in their task, Martinique decided to up the firepower and used the brainwashed X-Men to try and take out the intruders.
 Whilst Emma had failed the first time, she persevered and started breaking through Martinique’s mental barriers, causing the illusion to break up.
 Martinique fled the city but was confused as to how she got out and why she was headed in a certain direction.
 Things became clearer when the Red Queen, aka Madelyne Pryor, approached her and enlisted her into her new Sisterhood.
 [Uncanny X-Men (1st series) #496-499]

 As well as Martinique, Madelyne also recruited Chimera, Spiral and Lady Deathstrike into the Sisterhood.
-However, was one final recruit that would be surprising to Martinique, namely Regan Wyngarde, another daughter of the original Mastermind and half-sister to Martinique.
+However, there was one final recruit that would be surprising to Martinique, namely Regan Wyngarde, another daughter of the original Mastermind and half-sister to Martinique.
 Despite their similarities, neither sister could stand the sight of the other and they constantly hurled insults, each claiming to be the better illusionist.
 What they did agree on, though, was that they both loved their father and when Madelyne said she could resurrect him they both leapt at the chance.

 At the time, Madelyne was in an incorporeal form and her main goal was to find herself a body to inhabit.
 The first stage of her plan to accomplish this required the Sisterhood stealing the corpse of deceased X-Man ally called Revanche.
 After this test run proved successful, Madelyne’s Sisterhood attacked the X-Men to obtain a lock of Jean Grey’s hair from Wolverine.
 During the night attack, Martinique teamed up with Chimera to take out some of the few X-Men who were still awake.
 After getting what they went there for, they fell back to their base to enact the final part of the plan.
 Whilst Madelyne went off to locate Jean Grey’s body, she left Martinique and Regan behind to deal with the X-Men who were bound to follow.
 Martinique was naturally annoyed at being left as bait, especially alongside her sister.
 When Madelyne’s plan ultimately failed, Spiral teleported away and rescued the Mastermind sisters, who were being soundly beaten by the X-Men.
 With their leader gone, the Sisterhood went their separate ways, although Martinique and Regan chose to stay together despite their hatred for one another.
 [Uncanny X-Men (1st series) #504, 508-511]